 Marking scheme

 Part 1 will be quantitatively marked.
 Your answer will be compared against a model answer.
-For each utterance where your answer matches the model answer you will receive a point.
-This will then be converted to a percentage.
+Points will be awarded for correct labelling of arguments and verbs using the prescribed coding scheme.
+Differences in sentence segmentation will be overlooked given difficulties of segmenting sentences in disjointed monologues.
 This will constitute 50% of the overall mark.

 Part 2 will be graded according to the following scheme: